Kiran Rao

 Background

-Existing Schema
+Existing schema

 Let’s suppose we have an existing schema with a table named old, with an API that runs CRUD operations against the table.